 Designtuitive.com

-How to prepare Indesign Documents for commercial printing:
+How to prepare Indesign Documents for commercial printing: a comprehensive guide

 This page contains a long, detailed guide to the pitfalls of commercial printing and how to navigate them using InDesign.
+Read it all if you want to understand the why as well as the how of setting things up for print.

 Alternatively you can watch the "Preparing InDesign documents for commercial printing" module from our flagship Graphic Design for Marketers course for free.
 This gives you access to the documents I'm referring to – that you learn to design on the course – as well as access to the whole 25 module course for 7 days.